Getting to Know the YOU Everyone Else Knows...

 · Compliant – the C style

-We all interact with these types of people all the time—everyday.
+We all interact with these types of people all the time—every day.
 And this interaction is the primary and fundamental reason for much of our frustration and conflict.
-Problem is—most of us do not comprehend this truth, nor do we have basic understanding regarding personality, how to understand it, how to appreciate it, limit the issues, or utilize its strengths.
+Problem is—most of us do not comprehend this truth, nor do we have a basic understanding regarding personality, how to understand it, how to appreciate it, limit the issues, or utilize its strengths.

 For instance, surveys and consultants tell us there are 2 primary sources of conflict in organizations: